alexbatalov/tig/README.md

 # TIG

-Reimplementation of the engine behind Arcanum: Of Steamworks and Magick Obscura and The Temple of Elemental Evil.
+Reimplementation of the engine behind Arcanum: Of Steamworks and Magick Obscura, and The Temple of Elemental Evil.

+## Introduction

+See [Re-introducing TIG](https://medium.com/@alex.batalov/re-introducing-tig-0b1e4da8e656) story on Medium.

 ## Status